 It is not possible to mix the use of HCM and HCD, within a given IPL of z/VM, with the use of the older methods of I/O configuration in z/VM.
 You can switch from HCM and HCD to the older methods, however, on a one-way, one-time basis.
-Note that if you do this, it is not possible to switch back to HCM and

-HCD.
-You must re-IML your machine (thereby taking down all logical partitions if the machine partitioned) to get back to the use of HCM and HCD.
+Note that if you do this, it is not possible to switch back to HCM and l· HCD.
+You must re-IML yo partitioned) to get back t our machine (thereby to the use of HCM and taking down all log HCD. gical partitions if the machine is logically